Evelyn-H/untold-aeons-rules/Untold Aeons.md

 ## Stress & Sanity

-(Or...
-What about no sanity at all, but instead just have permanent side effects (manias, phobias, ...) when stress goes above the limit.
-It would provide the same roleplay elements without adding another stat to keep track of.
-Even the "recovering in a mental ward" could be kept as a way to get rid of those traumas.)
+Instead of a Sanity number, characters just have permanent side effects (manias, phobias, ...) when stress goes above the limit.
+These can then be roleplayed and can also change over time. (e.g. "recovering in a mental ward" as a way to getting rid of them)

 - Seeing something -> Sanity check (Willpower) (difficuly based on severity of the cause)
   - Success -> Gain Stress equal to the difficulty